-With Solidity being a new programming language, there is a lack of online resources to support the students.
+With Solidity being a new programming language, online resources to support the students were lacking.
 Each smart-contract team struggled with simply setting up an environment in which they could develop and test their smart contracts.
 Through the weekly status reports, teams were able to share lessons learned which helped other teams get past technical hurdles.

-While each Solidity project had skilled coders, they were used to programming in a mature language (Python, Java, etc.) with plenty of examples publicly available.
-In general, the smart contract teams were frustrated with the lack of resources to help them with their development.
-Each team constantly evaluated the scope of the project and whether they would be able to deliver a working solution at the end of the semester.
-In some cases, including this Ice Cream Shop example, projects were abandoned or dramatically changed to account for the unanticipated challenge of working with an emerging technology.
+While each Solidity project had skilled coders, they were used to programming in a mature language (e.g., Python, Java, etc.) with plenty of examples readily available.
+In general, the smart contract-teams were frustrated with the lack of resources to help them with their development.
+Each team frequently evaluated the scope of the project and whether they would be able to deliver a working solution at the end of the semester.
+In some cases, including this ice cream shop example, projects were abandoned or dramatically changed to account for the unanticipated challenges when working with an emerging technology.